Théophile Wallez

 at ACM CCS 2023. [slides]

-This is the 12-minutes talk for the paper “Comparse: Provably Secure Formats for Cryptographic Protocols”, given at ACM CCS 2023.
+12-minutes talk for the eponymous paper, given at ACM CCS 2023.

 "Don't roll your own crypto": les méthodes formelles au service de la sécurité